-Be a Leader Foundation in Phoenix Receives Impact Fund Grant from the Opus Foundation®
+Phoenix's Be a Leader Foundation Receives Opus Foundation Impact Fund Grant

 Almost 20 years ago, Gary and Melissa Trujillo decided to make a positive impact by changing educational aspirations of youth from underserved communities in Phoenix.
 They founded Be a Leader Foundation (BALF), which partners with schools to increase the number of college-bound students by providing leadership training as well as personal guidance and mentoring.